georgepaterson/angular-1.x-to-2.x/README.md

 	replace: true
 	priority/terminal

+An Angular 1 component directive would look like:

+An Angular 2 component would look like:

 ## Services

-Angular 1 services should be developed as classes, enabling upgrade to Angular 2 service classes.
+Angular 1 services should be developed as classes, enabling an upgrade to Angular 2 service classes.

+An Angular 1 service would look like:

+An Angular 2 service class would look like:

 ## Controllers

-Angular 1 controllers should be developed as classes, enabling upgrade to Angular 2 component classes.
+Angular 1 controllers should be developed as classes, enabling an upgrade to Angular 2 component classes.

 Components in Angular 2 define their own controllers removing the requirement for an independant controller.

+Example controller:

+Example controller class:

 ## $scope